aschollwoeck/Asmerald/README.md

 - ...

 ## Task list
-- [ ] Add SQLite custom function / procedure support
-- [ ] Add PostgreSQL support
+- [x] Add PostgreSQL support
-- [ ] Add SQL standard support for all database providers
+- [x] Add SQL standard support for all database providers
 - [ ] Implement functional tests to verify generated SQL string
 - [ ] Source generators to transform queries during compilation to SQL strings.
 This approach would not cause any performance impact at runtime at all - type safety for free.